 In general, breast augmentation increases the volume of the breast while a breast lift elevates the nipple and areola to a more youthful position on the breast and tightens loose skin.
 While a breast implant will help fill loose and deflated skin on the breast, it will not correct a breast with significant droopiness on its own.
 A good rule of thumb is that if the nipple lies below the level of the lower breast fold, a breast lift will be needed – with or without implants – to provide an optimal result.

-The patient below is a 56-year-old patient of Dr. Forsberg’s who wanted to improve the sagging of her breasts that occurred with age and after having several children.
+The patient below is a 56-year-old patient who wanted to improve the sagging of her breasts that occurred with age and after having several children.
 She did not want a large increase in size, but she did want to enhance her cleavage and improve the fullness in the upper portion of her breasts.
 After learning that a breast lift alone would not result in a significant enhancement in the cleavage area of the breasts, she chose to undergo simultaneous breast lift with augmentation using 213cc moderate profile silicone subpectoral implants.

 Are complications possible with breast implants?